 RT Warriors are the ultimate rock crawling tire and feature a 1″ tread depth with widely-spaced lugs.
 The tread pattern is also slightly different, which makes it a force to be reckoned with no matter what terrain you’re faced with.
 Throughout all our tests, the RT Warrior has shown that it won’t yield under lateral loads and has excellent forward grip in all conditions.
 The RT Warrior can handle any surface we throw at it, from wet, rocky roads and creek beds to mud, dirt, and grassy pastures.

 *Update: We no longer sell RT Warrior Tires.

 XT Warrior Tires are kind of like we smooshed RT and AT Warriors together.
 They have the all-purpose functionality of ATs with the aggressive grip of RTs.
 RTs might be better for rocks, but XTs will grip like crazy everywhere else.
 They’re so versatile that we even teamed up with SlikRok Productions to release SlikRok Edition XT Warrior Tires—they’re built for a bigger wheel and have a large diameter, which is perfect for the portal builds they love.
-They’re not DOT approved like ATs but if you’re looking for an aggressive all-terrain tire and you’re not spending much time in the rocks, XT is the tire for you.
+They’re not as buttery smooth on roads as ATs, but if you’re looking for an aggressive all-terrain tire and you’re not spending much time in the rocks, XT is the tire for you.